microtears/SwipeBackHelper/README.md

 # SwipeBackHelper
-A simple android swipe back helper tool
+A simple swipe back helper tool on android